 The course is designed to train you in the scientific methodology relating to analytical chemistry and extend your interest and knowledge in all areas of the subject.
-The taught part of the course consists of six core modules in Analytical Chemistry plus an additional two optional modules in the areas of forensic science, biochemistry, biology and pharmaceutical science.
+The taught part of the course consists of seven core modules in Analytical Chemistry plus an additional one optional modules in the areas of analysis linked to biochemistry, biology and pharmaceutical science.
 The research project requires 50 days laboratory work and takes place during the summer, sometimes through an industrial placement.

 The core modules are: